Help Index / Command and Control Screens /

 • Click Center Map to center the world on the Star Map and show its distance to other worlds.
 Click for help.

-• World Information Frame
+World Information Frame

 Fleets

-Fleets are groups of units that you send from one world to another.
+Units must be grouped into fleets to move from one world to another.
 When a fleet is located at a world, it will show up on the World Information page.
 There are several types of fleets:

 Auto Fleets